OutSystems/docs-product/src/develop/ui/patterns/mobile/carousel.md

      ![](images/carousel-image-2.png)

-1. On the Element tree, select the Image widget, and on the **Properties** tab, from the Image drop-down, select or import the image you want in the Carousel.
+1. From the Element Tree, select the Image widget, and on the **Properties** tab, from the **Image** drop-down, select or import the image you want in the Carousel.

     Note: In this example, the image property Type is set to **Local** image.
 You can also add [External and Binary Data](../../../../develop/ui/image/display-image.md) images.

     ![](images/carousel-image-3.png)

-    Repeat step 4 for each of the images in the Carousel.
+1. Repeat step 4 for each of the images in the Carousel.

 1. From the Element tree, select the Carousel widget, and on the **Properties** tab, set the relevant (optional) properties, for example, navigation arrows and dots.